 - 1 tsp salt

 Dice the chicken breast, season well with salt and pepper and add one tablespoon of oil to a frying pan.

 Fry the chicken until tender and cooked through.
 Remove from the heat, add a splash of lemon juice and set aside.

 Chop the onion and add the remaining oil and butter to a pan.
 Fry the onion until golden, then add the rice and stir for 1 minute on a medium heat.

 Next, start adding the chicken stock, one ladle at a time, stirring continuously.
 Once the liquid is absorbed, add another ladle of stock until it is all used up.

-Season with salt, pepper and garnish with freshly chopped parsley.
+Add the peas, chicken, parmesan, season with salt, pepper and garnish with freshly chopped parsley.